-Ph.D., P.E., CPEng, IntPE(NZ), M.ASCE, CMEngNZ – Assistant Professor and Faculty Advisor for ASCE Student Chapter
+Ph.D., P.E., SECB, CPEng, IntPE(NZ) – Associate Professor and Faculty Advisor for ASCE Student Chapter

 Dr. Mashal received his Ph.D. in Civil Engineering (Structural and Earthquake Engineering) from the University of Canterbury in New Zealand in 2015.
-His research interests include Accelerated Bridge Construction (ABC), performance-based seismic design, passive damping, precast/prestressed concrete, assessment and retrofitting of existing concrete, steel, and masonry structures, Structural Concrete Insulated Panels (SCIPs), durability of concrete and steel structures, nonlinear analysis, and numerical investigations.
+His research interests include Accelerated Bridge Construction, large-scale testing, bridge engineering, earthquake engineering, precast/prestressed concrete, seismic assessment and retrofitting, structural concrete insulated panels, and analytical investigation.

-Ph.D. - Professor, Associate Chair, Director of M.S. in MCE Program (shared with Mathematics)
+Ph.D. - Professor, Chair of ME, Director of M.S. in MCE Program (shared with Mathematics)

 Ken received his Ph.D. in Mathematics from Rensselaer Polytechnic Institute in 1984.
 His research interests include semiparametric statistics, image analysis and identification, and systems modelling, identification, and simulation.
 In particular, his work has been motivated by applications to real world physical, engineering, and biological/ecological situations.
 Ken's other major professional interest is in pedagogy: teaching, curriculum development and improvement.